-- Close the tortilla press and flatten the masa harina in between the Ziploc bag using the handle. (photo 6)
+Close the tortilla press and flatten the masa harina in between the Ziploc bag using the handle. (photo 6)

 Open the tortilla press and gently remove the tortilla from the Ziploc bag by peeling away the bag onto the palm of your hand. (photo 7 & 8)

 To this day, tortillas are a staple at my parents house and I always have some when I visit.
 It’s like a big warm hug from my family.